 Hanging the show at Four Corners Gallery

 I arrived in the UK this week and have begun framing my work for my upcoming exhibition.
-Working on the show remotely has been incredibly challenging, and unfortunately I was very disappointed in a number of the prints I had ordered.
-Although hard to see in the images above, the prints I received were incredibly contrasty and cold in tone, despite the fact that I prepared the files correctly and soft proofed them on a calibrated screen.
-Now that I am in the country, I was able to go a different print shop in person.
+Working on the show remotely has been incredibly challenging, and unfortunately I was very disappointed with a number of the prints I had ordered.
+Although hard to see in the images above, the prints I received were high in contrast and cold in tone, despite the fact that I prepared the files carefully and soft proofed them on a calibrated screen.
+Now in the UK, I was able to go a different print shop in person.
 I had test strips made from the same files and the results were very different.
 I am now having a number of them reprinted.
 This is very last minute, and is incurring extra cost, but I am glad that I can get them corrected in time for the show.

 I am framing the work myself.
 I choose to use thin, oak wood frames in standard sizes.
 Each print needs to be cut by hand, but I am enjoying the process of putting the work together.

 A story about my work was recently published in The Times-Journal, a local newspaper that covers three rural counties in Oregon.
 I met the newspaper’s editor whilst working in Mitchell and he was interested to learn about my work and what brought me to this small community.